Margaret Ryan

 Margaret Ryan (1944–2019) was a children's writer who lived in St. Andrews, Scotland.
 She was born and raised in the town of Paisley, Scotland.
-She went to the University of Glasgow, where she met her husband, John, at a dance.
-She and John had two grown-up children, Susie and Jonathan.
+She went to the University of Glasgow, where she met her husband, John, at a dance, and they had two children, Susie and Jonathan.
+She had a long career as a primary school teacher before becoming a full-time writer for children.
 She was the writer of the Airy Fairy books.
-She had a long career as a primary school teacher before becoming a full-time writer for children.

-She shared her name with a young Welsh Baroness.